sounakpal/blog-litelement/src/pages/index.md

 ---
 templateKey: index-page
-title: Litelement Advanced.
+title: LitElement Advanced.
 image: /img/home-jumbotron.jpg
-heading: Hi My Name is Sounak
+heading: Hi!
+My name is Sounak.
 subheading: >-
-  I am trying to cover some advanced topics you will need to know to work with litelements
+  I am trying to cover some advanced topics you will need to know to work with LitElements.
 mainpitch:
-  title: Why webcomponents with lit element
+  title: Why Build Web-Components with LitElement?
   description: >
-    We recommend lit-html with the lit-element base class as a general-purpose library for building web components. lit-html is feature complete, extremely lightweight and offers a great development experience.
+    It is recommended to use Lit-HTML with the LitElement base class as a general-purpose library for building web components.
+Moreover, Lit-HTML is comprehensive feature, extremely lightweight and offers a great development experience.
 description: '12212121'
 intro:
   blurbs: